outish/hello-world/README.md

 # hello-world
-Using data to engage and solve the problems of international relations
+I'm interested in using data to engage and solve the problems of international relations It is a pleasure to meet you, I hope we can do some good work together.